opengisch/QgisModelBaker/docs/user_guide/validation.md

 See for all the global configurations the official [documentation of ilivalidator](https://github.com/claeis/ilivalidator/blob/master/docs/ilivalidator.rst#ini-globale-konfigurationen).

+!!!
+Note
+    Validation with deactivated validation is useful because it checks if everything is ok with the technical aspects (like `t_typ`, `t_id` etc).

 ## ili2db with `--validate` in the background
 On running the validation `ili2db` is used in the background with the parameter `--validate`.
 This means no export of the data is needed.
 The output is parsed by Model Baker and provided in the result list.